 Direct injection

-In this mode, the system injects 3rd-party code directly into the target webpage.
+In this mode, the system injects 3rd-party code directly (without Iframes) into the target webpage.
 To work in this mode correctly, 3rd-party code must support asynchronous loading.

 It's not always easy to understand whether ad code supports asynchronous loading or not.
 The following hints may help you:

-• If the code contains only the HTML tags IFRAME, IMG, A, and no SCRIPT tags, then it will work in Direct injection mode.
+- If the code contains only the HTML tags IFRAME, IMG, A, and no SCRIPT tags, it will work in Direct injection mode.

 Direct injection (in-place)

-This injection type works similarly to the previous one with one exception – it uses a different way of executing SCRIPT tags from the 3rd party Javascript code.
-They are executed in the same container where a banner is located on a page.
-The previous type executes Javascript codes into the HEAD section of the page.
+This injection type works similarly to the previous one with one exception—it uses a different way of executing SCRIPT tags from third-party Javascript code.
+They are executed in the same container where a banner is located on a page, whereas the previous type executes Javascript codes into the HEAD section of the page.

 This type might be useful for codes containing only a single SCRIPT tag.
 For example, <script src="https://example.com/tag.js"></script> and nothing else.